zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection.md

 ## Task 3: Add a Credential for Oracle GoldenGate to Connect to OCI GoldenGate

-1. Launch the OCI GoldenGate Deployment Console, sign in, and then use the Navigation menu (hamburger icon) to open the Administration Server's **Administrator** page.
+1. Sign in to the OCI GoldenGate Deployment Console, and then use the Navigation menu (hamburger icon) to open the Administration Server's **Administrator** page.

     ![](images/03-01.png)